JessicaChevallier/MIlab_EC_scRNA_thymus/README.md

 effective anti-tumor and vaccine responses.
 Furthermore, we provide the proof-of-concept that RANKL stimulates EC and TEC in human thymic organo-cultures.
 Overall, our findings identify this cytokine-based treatment as a potent therapeutic strategy that rejuvenates thymic function and improves T-cell immunity in the elderly. </p>

-### DOI:

-### GEO:
 ***
 ## Repository goal
-This github repository contains the scripts and dockerfile necessary to reproduce the analyses / figures described in the article.
+This github repository contains the scripts and dockerfile necessary to reproduce the analyses / figures.

 ## Description of the repository structure
 *3 main folders*